For Parents

 What is Parent Child Interaction Therapy (PCIT)?

-PCIT is a short-term, effective treatment for children with emotional and behavioral problems ages 2 to 7 years old.
+PCIT is a short-term, effective treatment for children with emotional and behavioral problems ages 2, 3, 4, 5, and 6-years-old.
 Parents often tell us everyone has different advice and figuring out what to do is confusing.
 PCIT teaches caregivers thoroughly researched ways to increase their child's positive behaviors and manage their child's difficult behaviors.
 This program typically improves the child's behavior and reduce parenting stress.
 PCIT consists of weekly sessions.
 Many kids graduate with behavior in the normal range within 15 weeks.
 However, PCIT is not time limited and children are ready to graduate when their behavior is within the normal range.
-For children 7 and 8 years old, we offer an adaptation of PCIT for older children.
+Some kids will benefit from an additional emotional literacy module, or from the PEERS program, added to the main intervention program if they struggle to care about others' emotions and distress, or if they need extra support in learning effective friendship skills.

 How Does Internet Delivered PCIT Work?